EC528-Fall-2024/phone-pay-budget-tracker/README.md

 4. Intermediate Layer
 - Financial statements from various third party services need to be requested, uploaded, and parsed in our application.
 Since this would require using multiple third party APIs there needs to be a part of the software architecture that organizes the data in a uniform way before it is placed in our DB and displayed to the users.
 5. Integration
 - A CI/CD pipeline is necessary to test written software and ease the deployment of the application
+- Unit test coverage and code lint system integration to both the frontend and backend
 7. Cloud Infrastructure
 - One of the main goals of this project is to deploy it on a cloud service.
 Doing this would require research on whether we would want to use containers or severless method to deploy and scale our application.
 Either option would require integration with a cloud service and the use of their scaling and monitoring tools once the app is deployed